 - Smart Codes in Your Community: A Guide to Building Rehabilitation Codes, U.S. Department of Housing and Urban Development (2001) – This report provides a practical overview of building codes and the role of HUD’s Nationally Applicable Recommended Rehabilitation Provisions.
 The report concludes with specific steps that communities interested in adopting a rehab code should take.

-- Rehabilitation Subcode, State of New Jersey Department of Community Affairs – This website provides detailed information about New Jersey’s Rehabilitation Subcode, including links to a discussion of the process for developing the subcode and detailed review of the components of the subcode.
+- Rehabilitation Subcode, State of New Jersey Department of Community Affairs – This website provides detailed information about New Jersey’s Rehabilitation Subcode, including links to a discussion of the process for developing the subcode and a detailed review of the components of the subcode.
 The full Subcode is also available for download.

 - Galvan, Sara C. “Rehabilitating Rehab Through State Building Codes.”
 2006.
 The Yale Law Journal 115: 1744-1781.